English (UK)

 4. Save it right.
 Save your cabin attendant CV as a CV PDF to ensure it renders problem-free no matter the device they choose to read it on.
 Check the job ad to make sure this format is okay.

+Remember that initial 6-second glance?
+You’ve got to grab their gaze from the very beginning in the heading area.
 So, it’s time to make an airline CV objective or summary statement (also known as a CV profile) that shakes them awake like mid-flight turbulence.

 But which one?

-Flight attendant objectives tell them:
+Cabin crew objectives tell them:

-• who you are professionally
+• Who you are professionally

-• about your great flight attendant skills
+• About your great cabin attendant skills

-• relevant airline experience and flight achievements
+• Relevant airline experience and flight achievements

-Flight Attendant CV Objective Examples
+Cabin Crew CV Objective Examples

 Good Example